-A new Users panel added to the System Administration tool (mintsysadm), which was first introduced the Linux Mint 22.3 update, will let users edit and configure their own user account without the need for admin intervention.
+The new new Users panel in the System Administration tool (mintsysadm), first introduced the Linux Mint 22.3 update, will allow users to edit and configure their own user account without the need for admin intervention.

-Admins managing users on a Linux Mint 23 install also get new options, like a toggle to enable home directory encryption when creating a new user account, a feature Linux Mint’s Clement Lefebvre says was ‘previously only supported during OS installation’.
+Admins creating new user accounts on a Linux Mint 23 install will have the option to enable home directory encryption when creating a new user account using ecryptfs (thanks Shiba). a feature Linux Mint’s Clement Lefebvre says was ‘previously only supported during OS installation’.

 Linux Mint’s Cinnamon desktop already supports user account management via the Users and Groups tool, but Lefebvre states it is a ‘pity’ that that so many Linux desktop environments ‘have come up with their own tools’ for management.